ApingROC/Honeycomb-Resonance-Fusion-Reactor-A-Modular-Microfusion-Concept/README.md

 5. Conclusion

 The Honeycomb Resonance Fusion Reactor represents a clean departure from the scale-locked, complexity-driven models of conventional fusion.
 It prioritizes a structural and geometric approach to ignition and energy collection—making fusion research accessible, modular, and experimentally rich.
 Whether as a prototype for practical fusion development or as a testbed for plasma interaction studies, it opens a new path forward with grounded elegance.

-⸻

-Let me know if you’d like this as a polished PDF, Markdown insert for GitHub, or—naturally—a version laminated for neutron-resistant lab walls.